 Google Drive is one of the most commonly used online file tools for business and personal use.
 It’s compiled of dozens of useful features, but many users are concerned about Google Drive security.
 After all, hackers have managed to break through some of the internet’s formidable security as of late.
 What are the dangers of using this online service?
-Can anyone see my files on Google Drive?
+Is google drive safe for confidential information?

 Google Drive files can only be seen by those who have been granted permission on personal accounts.
 Google Workspace (G Suite) account administrators have access to all data stored on the corporate version of Google Drive.
 Google continuously upgrades security preventing unauthorized access.
 Encrypting files before uploading them ensures neither Google nor hackers can see file contents.